anton-k/mig/docs/src/11-html-goodies.md

 ## How to use HTML-templates

 In the previous examples we wrote HTML view code with `blaze-html` DSL.
-All HTML construction is a Haskell function in this style.
+The HTML construction is a Haskell function in this style.
 But often it is desirable to write HTML with the *holes* in it.
 So that holes can be substituted with values at run-time.
 Those files are called templates.
 Often templates are written by Web-designers.